meisskywalker/viu-clone/README.md

 # Viu Clone

-This the result of my journey of learning ReactJS.
+This is the result of my journey of learning ReactJS, make a clone of [Viu](https://viu.com/).
 These are my tools to build this app:

 1. [React](https://reactjs.org/) with [Vite](https://vitejs.dev/) (Javascript library and build tool)
 2. [Zustand](https://github.com/pmndrs/zustand) (state manager)